rweigel/stats/python.md

 P = 2*P  # Year 5
 ```

-The command <code>P = 2*P</code> has been repeated four times.
-Recall that Python ignores everything after and including the <code>#</code>
+The command `P = 2*P` has been repeated four times.
+Recall that Python ignores everything after and including the `#`

-Suppose that you want to compute the population in year <code>1000</code> and don't want to type all the commands required to do the computation.
+Suppose that you want to compute the population in year `1000` and don't want to type all the commands required to do the computation.
 There are several types of short-hand syntax for '''iteration'''.
-The most commonly used is the <code>for</code> loop syntax.
+The most commonly used is the `for` loop syntax.
 (In programming, the word "loop" means repeat).
-The <code>while</code> loop can also be used for '''iteration'''.
+The `while` loop can also be used for '''iteration'''.
 The key task in programming with '''iteration''' is finding the parts of the program that can be repeated and re-written using short-hand syntax.

 ## For Loop Basic Pattern

-A <code>for</code> loop is short-hand syntax that allows you to re-write a set of statements as something that (usually) requires fewer lines.
+A `for` loop is short-hand syntax that allows you to re-write a set of statements as something that (usually) requires fewer lines.

 {| border="0" cellpadding="2" width="100%" align="left"
 |-